syednomansd/conde-nast-task/README.md

 1. Make sure that you have Node v21 or above installed.
 2. Clone this repo using `git clone git@github.com:syednomansd/conde-nast-task.git`
-3. Move to the appropriate directory: `cd conde-nast`
+3. Move to the appropriate directory: `cd conde-nast-task`
 4. Run `npm install` in order to install dependencies.

 ### Local Environment with Live Reload